David Livingstone: Zambezi expedition

-The Nile
+Nile exploration

 In January 1866, Livingstone returned to Africa, this time to Zanzibar, and from there he set out to seek the source of the Nile.
-Richard Francis Burton, John Hanning Speke, and Samuel Baker had identified either Lake Albert or Lake Victoria as the source (which was partially correct, as the Nile "bubbles from the ground high in the mountains of Burundi halfway between Lake Tanganyika and Lake Victoria"), but there was still serious debate on the matter.
+Richard Francis Burton, John Hanning Speke, and Samuel Baker had identified either Lake Albert or Lake Victoria as the source (which was partially correct, as the Nile "bubbles from the ground high in the mountains of Burundi halfway between Lake Tanganyika and Lake Victoria"), but there was still debate on the matter.
 Livingstone believed that the source was farther south and assembled a team to find it consisting of freed slaves, Comoros Islanders, twelve Sepoys, and two servants from his previous expedition, Chuma and Susi.

 This house in Mikindani in southern Tanzania was the starting point for Livingstone's last expedition.
 He stayed here from 24 March to 7 April 1866.

-Livingstone set out from the mouth of the Ruvuma river, but his assistants gradually began deserting him.
+Livingstone set out from the mouth of the Ruvuma River, but his assistants gradually began deserting him.
 The Comoros Islanders had returned to Zanzibar and (falsely) informed authorities that Livingstone had died.
 He reached Lake Malawi on 6 August, by which time most of his supplies had been stolen, including all his medicines.
 Livingstone then travelled through swamps in the direction of Lake Tanganyika, with his health declining.
 He sent a message to Zanzibar requesting that supplies be sent to Ujiji and he then headed west, forced by ill health to travel with slave traders.
 He arrived at Lake Mweru on 8 November 1867 and continued on, travelling south to become the first European to see Lake Bangweulu.
-Upon finding the Lualaba River, Livingstone theorised that it could have been the high part of the Nile; but realised that it in fact flowed into the River Congo at Upper Congo Lake.
+Upon finding the Lualaba River, Livingstone theorised that it could have been the high part of the Nile; but he realised that it in fact flowed into the Congo at Upper Congo Lake.

 The year 1869 began with Livingstone finding himself extremely ill while in the jungle.
 He was saved by Arab traders who gave him medicines and carried him to an Arab outpost.